 More information about Sally’s research can be found here.

-Rachel joined CELS in June 2018 to do a PhD.
-She has nearly completed her training as a clinical geneticist and is spending some time doing dedicated clinical ethics research.
+Rachel is training as a clinical geneticist and is spending some time doing dedicated clinical ethics research alongside her PhD.

 Rachel’s research, funded by a Wellcome Trust Research Award for Health Professionals in Humanities and Social Sciences, explores what we should consider to be a genomic result.
 Genomic testing identifies the millions of variations that each of us has within our genetic code, and Rachel is interested in how and why decisions are made as to which of these variations should be considered the ‘result’ of a genomic test.